MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ### To specify the allowed domain names for recipients exempt from the pop-up messages

-When you specify a domain name in an advanced client setting, users do not see the pop-up messages for recipients that include the domain name in their email address.
-You can specify multiple domains, by creating an advanced client setting for each one.
-To display the pop-up messages only for recipients external to your organization, specify all the domain names that are used by your organization.
+When you specify a domain name in an advanced client setting, users do not see the pop-up messages for recipients who have have that domain name included in their email address.
+In this case, the emails are sent without interruption.
+To specify multiple domains, create multiple advanced client settings, one for each domain.

+A typical configuration is to display the popu-up messages only for recipients who are external to your organization, or who are authorized partners for your organization.
+In this case, you specify all the email domains that are used by your organization and by your partners.

 For each domain to be exempt from displaying the pop-up messages, create the following advanced client setting with the following value: